Here’s the truth: the first date is easy.

 If you’d like to see them again, wait until the next afternoon or evening, then text them to reiterate that you had a great time and see when they’d like to go out next.
 [R]

-We all have a tendency to try too hard to impress the other person.
+We all have a tendency to try too hard to impress our date.
 [R] Don’t get me wrong — you want to impress your date, but you want to do it by being yourself, not what you think they want you to be.

 Being honest about what you like means you might not have as many second dates, but that’s okay!
-It’s better to hold out for someone who shares your passions and interests than to trick them into liking you.
+It’s better to hold out for an individual who shares your passions and interests than to trick them into liking you.

 What Makes A Good Second Date?

 The second date is your time to show a little of the real you and the stuff you enjoy, and that starts with the what you’re going to do on the date.
 If you pick activities you don’t enjoy, you’re not going to be comfortable, you’re not being honest, and worst of all, you’re not going to have a good time.
 For example, if you dislike farmers markets, then don’t go just because it’s a good idea (it is).
 Instead, maybe you think: “I want to go snowboarding today …” So you invite her to come along.
 Remember, enthusiasm is contagious.
 Dating is supposed to be enjoyable to start by doing what you feel like doing and then invite her to be part of your life.
 Chances are, your perfect day will be a ton of excitement for her.
 [R]

 - Social — Doing stuff you’d enjoy with friends (so, not stuff like quietly reading a book or browsing Reddit)

 - Light — You’re not bringing them home to meet your parents just yet.
 Keep it light!
 The younger you are (college students), the lighter it should be.
 Forget classic dinner dates and just go enjoy yourselves.